In historians' Presidents Day survey, Biden vs. Trump is not a close call

 In fact, Clinton fared a bit better among right-leaning respondents, who put him at No. 10, than among liberals and moderates, both of whom had Clinton as the 12th-best president.

-For instance, the survey's greatest leader, Lincoln, is praised for preserving the union and ending slavery.
+For instance, the survey's greatest leader, Lincoln, is praised for preserving the Union and ending slavery.
 But Washington, who fell from second to third place in the new survey, was a practitioner of that abomination.
-Even Roosevelt, credited both with enacting New Deal policies that reshaped the country and leading the U.S. through the bulk of a world war, is also criticized for ordering the forced internment of Japanese Americans during World War II.
+Even Roosevelt, credited with both enacting New Deal policies that reshaped the country and leading the U.S. through the bulk of a world war, is also criticized for ordering the forced incarceration of Japanese Americans during World War II.

-The survey's goal is to give historians and experts on the presidency a chance to give their opinion of where today's leaders stand in a broader context.
-To do so, Rottinghaus and Vaughn sent requests to current and recent members of the presidents and executive politics section of the American Political Science Association.
+The survey's goal is to give historians and experts on the presidency a chance to state their opinion of where today's leaders stand in a broader context.
+To do so, Rottinghaus and Vaughn sent requests to current and recent members of the Presidents and Executive Politics section of the American Political Science Association.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.